Penn State - Administrative

 11. Obtain all media and liability releases as part of the program registration process.
 All data gathered shall be confidential, is subject to records retention guidelines, and shall not be disclosed, except as provided by law.

 12. Assign a staff member who is at least 21 years of age to be accessible to participants.
 The staff member must reside in the housing unit, if applicable.
 Additional Authorized Adults will be assigned to ensure one-on-one contact with minors does not occur and that appropriate levels of supervision are implemented.
 See also item 15 below.When there are High School students, including prospective athletes, participating in pre-enrollment visitation, the hosting Penn State University student(s) will not be required to be at least 21 years of age and the requirement for two Authorized Adults will also be waived.

-- Overall guidance for background checks is provided in the Policy HR99 Background Process.
+Overall guidance for background checks is provided in Policy HR99-Background Check Process.